 In my post, I show you how to check traffic to your WordPress site using a completely free tool, that tool is Statcounter.
 You can see what country your visitor is from, how long they spend on your site, what posts they visited, and what links they clicked on.

-In my guide, I take you step by step how to set up and use Statcounter.
+In my guide, I take you step by step on how to set up and use Statcounter.
 I use it on all my sites and love how easy it is to view the data.

 When I started blogging, I wanted to know who was visiting my site and what they were doing.
 I found Google Analytics complicated to use so searched for something simpler.